simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_adaptivity_test.rst

     The ``-p`` parameter is used to set the AP password.
 If the AP has no password, this parameter is not needed.

-If information similar to the following is printed on the serial port, it means that the traffic test has been successfully completed and the Wi-Fi adaptivity test can be started.
+If the following similar information is printed in the serial port, it indicates that the stream has been started and the Wi-Fi Adaptivity Test can be initiated.

 .. figure:: ../../../_static/rf_test_tool/wifi_adptive_log.png
     :align: center